SaebAmini/saebamini.github.io/_posts/2023-04-02-chatgpt-and-generative-ai-a-descent-into-dystopia-or-the-dawn-of-a-golden-age-for-creativity.md

    > "Invention is the mother of necessity." – Marshall McLuhan

+There are many more examples here like the introduction of electricity, the printing press, and automobiles.
 While there have been some negative aspects to our technological advancements, they have for the most part forced us to evolve, discover new possibilities, and focus on higher-value work.
 More time to work on solving actual problems instead of fighting with your tools to do what you want?
 Sold!

 I think the biggest downside to watch out for with AI is confirmation bias.
 As AI systems like ChatGPT are trained on vast amounts of data, they tend to reflect the patterns and biases present in that data.
 This can inadvertently lead to the creation of an echo chamber, where AI simply reinforces average or even false information instead of generating truly novel or accurate insights.
 This is even more insidious as AI systems can present information with confidence and assertiveness, making it sound plausible and legitimate.
 This could lead to the proliferation of misinformation, as people might be more inclined to trust the AI-generated content without questioning its validity.